 The Institutional Presidency

 The president is a person, but the presidency is an institution—one of three co-equal branches of government.
-Think of the institution as all the bureaucracy surrounding the president to help her do her job.
+Think of the institution as all the bureaucracy surrounding the president to help them do their job.
 The presidency’s physical institution is the White House and the Eisenhower Executive Office Building, located just west of the White House.
 The people, entities, and agencies who help the president—who make up that bureaucracy—are called the president’s cabinet and the Executive Office of the President.

 At the 1787 Constitutional Convention and during the ratification debates, George Mason advocated that the president be ensconced in what he called “a constitutional council” composed of the president, two members from New England, two from the mid-Atlantic states, and two from the Southern states.
 (4) Mason’s proposal did not make it into the document.
 Instead, the Constitution says that the president “may require the opinion, in writing, of the principal officer in each of the executive departments.”
 From that prerogative, the cabinet evolved, the main role of which is to advise the president.
 Originally, the cabinet was composed of the Secretary of War, the Secretary of State, the Secretary of the Treasury, and the Attorney General.
 Think of the cabinet as the major executive agencies’ leaders and anyone else designated by the president to sit with that group.
 With the exception of the Vice President, cabinet members are approved by the Senate.
 In modern times, presidents typically do not gather all of their cabinet members at once and have real deliberations over policy—photo ops, maybe, but not true deliberations.
 Instead, presidents will gather some cabinet members as needed to discuss particular policy issues.
 As of this writing, the cabinet consists of the following offices: